Frequently asked questions about Oxfam America.

 Oxfam America is not able to provide financial aid to individuals, nor can we arrange, organize, or fund study-abroad programs.
 However, for answers to your financial aid questions, we recommend the following helpful Web sites:

 What if I'm not from the US?
 Can I still join?

 Absolutely.
 Anyone can participate in our online community and receive our monthly eNewsletter and occasional action alerts.
 While many of our email campaigns target US-based organizations and authorities, we also coordinate with groups all over the world.

 How do I remove my name from the mailing list or update my address/bio information?

 You can update your personal information at the eCommunity subscription management page.
 There you can also select not to receive email from us or you can send an email to email@example.com requesting removal.
 More ways to get help

 What if I forgot/don't know my password?

 You can set up or request a new password on our eCommunity page.

 Oxfam is constantly in need of dedicated individuals to mobilize their communities in the fight against hunger, poverty, and social injustice.
 Here are just a few suggested ways to channel your energies to help:

-Please visit the What You Can Do section of this Web site for more ideas, tools, and resources, and share what you learn with others.
+Please visit the Take action section of this Web site for more ideas, tools, and resources, and share what you learn with others.